Vurnon Anita: RKC Waalwijk

+Al-Orobah

+On 23 June 2023, Anita joined Saudi First Division League side Al-Orobah.

+Volendam

+On 16 January 2025, Anita moved to Volendam on an amateur basis until 30 June 2025.

-International
+International career

 Netherlands

-Anita was born in Curaçao, and moved to the Netherlands at the age of 8.
-He competed in the 2005 FIFA U-17 World Championship in Peru for the Netherlands U-17, where the Dutch came third.
+Anita competed in the 2005 FIFA U-17 World Championship in Peru for the Netherlands U-17, where the Dutch came third.
 He has also represented the Netherlands U-19 and Netherlands U-21 teams.

 On 26 May 2010, Anita made his full international debut for the Netherlands, coming on as a substitute in a 2–1 friendly victory over Mexico.
-He made his first appearance in the starting eleven in a 1–1 friendly draw with Ukraine on 12 August 2010, being substituted at half-time by PSV Eindhoven defender Erik Pieters.
+He made his first appearance in the starting eleven in a 1–1 friendly draw with Ukraine on 12 August 2010, being replaced at half-time by PSV Eindhoven defender Erik Pieters.

 Anita was included in the preliminary squad for the 2010 FIFA World Cup in South Africa.
 However, on 27 May 2010, Netherlands manager Bert van Marwijk announced that the player would not be part of the final squad of 23 participating in the competition.

 Curaçao

-Anita, who had not appeared for the Netherlands in a competitive senior international football match, formally filed a one-time switch in 2021 to represent the Curaçao national team.
+Anita, who had not appeared for the Netherlands in a competitive senior international football match, formally filed a one-time switch in 2021 to play for the Curaçao national team.
 He debuted for Curaçao in a 5–0 2022 FIFA World Cup qualification win over Saint Vincent and the Grenadines on 25 March 2021.